EnviroDIY/ModularSensors/README.md

 #### <a name="BME280"></a>[Bosch BME280](https://www.bosch-sensortec.com/bst/products/all_products/bme280) Integrated Environmental Sensor

 Although this sensor has the option of either I2C or SPI communication, this library only supports I2C.
-The only input needed is the power pin; the I2C sensor address is assumed to be 0x76, though it can be changed to 0x77 in the constructor if necessary.
-A custom variable code can _optionally_ be entered as a second argument in the variable constructors.
+The I2C sensor address is assumed to be 0x76, though it can be changed to 0x77 in the constructor if necessary.
+The sensor address is determined by how the sensor is soldered onto its breakout board.
 To connect two of these sensors to your system, you must ensure they are soldered so as to have different I2C addresses.
 No more than two can be attached.
 This module is likely to also work with the [Bosch BMP280 Barometric Pressure Sensor](https://www.bosch-sensortec.com/bst/products/all_products/bmp280), though it has not been tested on it.
+These sensors should be attached to a 1.7-3.6V power source and the power supply to the sensor can be stopped between measurements.

-The main constuctor for the sensor object is:
+The only input needed is the Arduino pin controlling power on/off; the i2cAddressHex is optional:

 ```cpp
 #include <BoschBME280.h>
 BoschBME280 bme280(I2CPower, i2cAddressHex);
 ```

-The four available variables are:
+The four available variables are:  (customVarCode is optional)

 ```cpp
 BoschBME280_Temp(&bme280, "customVarCode");